tdd3vlp/tdd3vlp/README.md

 ## Hey there 👋

-- 🔭 A former graduate of a linguistic university, currently studying web-development at @hexlet.
+- 🔭 A highly-motivated frotnend-developer.
-- 🌱 Mastering JavaScript & Typescript, React & React Native.
+- 🌱 Mastering JavaScript, Typescript, React, React Native.
+- 📚 Currently reading 'Code complete' by Steve McConnell.
 - 💭 Thinking of joining a friendly team of developers to make this world a better place one day.

 Yeah...